Frequently Asked Questions

 20. Why do I have to pay the co-payment up-front before the surgery?

-We collect the co-payment up-front to know you are serious about getting your pet fixed.
+We collect the co-payment up-front so that we know you are serious about getting your pet fixed.
 When someone does not show up for an appointment, everyone loses.
 The valuable surgery space and the vet's valuable time have been wasted.
 A pet did not get fixed.

 21. Why do you want to know if my pet is pregnant?